01 of 10

 Eastern Europe is Still Cheap

-Yes, Moscow has been one of the world's top most expensive cities the past few years in a row, but most of Eastern Europe is still relatively cheap to travel through.
-While the rock-bottom prices of the late 90s are long gone, you can still eat, drink, stay, shop, and be entertained for much less than you can in Western Europe.
+Yes, Moscow has been one of the world's top most expensive cities over the past several years, but most of Eastern Europe is still relatively cheap to travel through.
+While the cheapest prices of the late 90s are gone, visitors can still eat, drink, stay, shop, and be entertained for much less than you can in Western Europe.

 04 of 10